MarissaWood/AwesomeProject/README.md

 5. open the Expo app on your phone

 6. Press s to send link to your phone to open the app

+If you want to deply this app on the appstore see [this](https://codeburst.io/how-to-deploy-a-create-react-native-app-to-the-appstore-229a8fa36fb1) article.